-The purpose of the Correlated K-Distribution Model Intercomparison Project (CKDMIP) is to address these issues, and specifically:

-To use benchmark line-by-line calculations to evaluate the accuracy of existing CKD models for a range of applications including short-range weather forecasting and climate modelling, and to explore how accuracy varies with number of k terms in individual CKD schemes.

-- 2. To understand how different choices in way that CKD models are generated affects their accuracy for the same number of k terms. - To provide freely available datasets and software to facilitate the development of new gas-optics models, with the ultimate aim of producing a community tool to allow users to generate their own gas-optics models targeted at specific applications.
+The purpose of the Correlated K-Distribution Model Intercomparison Project (CKDMIP) is to address these issues.
+We will first use benchmark line-by-line calculations to evaluate the accuracy of existing CKD models, followed by the 25 main part of the project in which CKDMIP participants generate new CKD models with different numbers of k terms targeting applications including short-range weather forecasting and climate modelling.
+Two different band structures are proposed for them to use.
+The accuracy versus number of ${30}$ k terms will be computed for each submission, and the results compared to understand how different techniques for constructing CKD models affect their accuracy for the same number of k terms.
+Finally, it is hoped that the freely available CKDMIP datasets and software will facilitate the devel-35 opment of a community tool to allow users to generate their own gas-optics models targeted at specific applications.

-The project has similarities to the Radiative Forcing Model Intercomparison Project (RFMIP; Pincus et al., 2016), which used line-by-line calculations to evaluate the radiation schemes of a number of climate models in terms of surface 15 and top-of-atmosphere (TOA) irradiances for a range of atmospheric profiles and climate scenarios.
-However, CKD-MIP goes further in that it the includes the weather forecasting application, and provides the means to improve the way that CKD schemes make the trade-off between accu-20 racy and efficiency.
+The project has similarities to the Radiative Forcing Model Intercomparison Project (RFMIP; Pincus et al., 2016), which used line-by-line calculations to evaluate the radiation 40 schemes of a number of climate models in terms of surface and top-of-atmosphere (TOA) irradiances for a range of atmospheric profiles and climate scenarios.
+However, CKD-MIP goes further in that it the includes the weather forecasting application, and provides the means to improve the 45 way that CKD schemes make the trade-off between accuracy and efficiency.
 This is possible by making available the spectral optical depth of each layer of the atmosphere due to each gas separately.
-The CKDMIP software package allows participants to combine and scale the optical depths of the gases they are interested in and perform line-by-line radia-25 tive transfer calculations on the result, producing their own reference profiles of spectral or broadband irradiances and heating rates.
+The CKDMIP software package allows participants to combine and scale the optical depths of the 50 gases they are interested in and perform line-by-line radiative transfer calculations on the result, producing their own reference profiles of spectral or broadband irradiances and heating rates.

 This protocol paper describes the design and generation of these datasets and software, and what comparisons will be performed.
 Section 2 describes the overarching design decisions of CKDMIP, including which gases to include, which weather and climate applications to target, and for climate modelling which range of gas concentrations to consider.
-Section 3 describes in detail how the datasets are produced, how the spectral resolution has been chosen and what radiative transfer calculations are performed.
-Section 4 then describes what is required of CKDMIP participants, the spectral band structures that should be used, the metrics that will be used to quantify errors in irradiances and heating rates, and how errors due to the representation of the spectral variation in cloud properties will be assessed.
+Section 3 describes in detail how the datasets are produced, 60 how the spectral resolution has been chosen and what radiative transfer calculations are performed.
+Section 4 then describes what is required of CKDMIP participants, the spectral band structures that should be used, the metrics that will be used to quantify errors in irradiances and heating rates, 65 and how errors due to the representation of the spectral variation in cloud properties will be assessed.
+Section 5 demonstrates the use of the dataset to evaluate an existing, widely used CKD model.
+After the conclusions in section 6, information on how to obtain the CKDMIP code and datasets is 70 briefly provided in section 7.